AcidWeb/CurseBreaker/README.md

 ## WAGO ADDONS SUPPORT
 To use Wago Addons as addon source user needs to provide a personal API key.\
-The key can be obtained [here](https://X) and needs to be added to the application configuration by using `set wago_addons_api` command.
+The key can be obtained [here](https://www.patreon.com/wagoio) and needs to be added to the application configuration by using `set wago_addons_api` command.
-TODO

 ## WEAKAURAS SUPPORT
 **CurseBreaker** by default will try to update all detected WeakAuras and Plater profiles/scripts.
 Process work the same as WeakAuras Companion.\